ch-bj/lgs-person-data-processor-service/doc/test-install.md

 ## Run Service

-Simply run `docker-compose up` within the root of the project.
+Simply run `docker-compose up` within the root of the project, if you've configured the service to use hsqldb or `docker-compose --profile postgres up -d` when using postgres.
 ```
  # docker-compose up -d
  [+] Running 12/12